 Jessica Malaty Rivera is an infectious disease epidemiologist and science communicator.
 She earned her MS in Emerging Infectious Diseases from the Georgetown School of Medicine and has dedicated the last 15 years of her career to disease surveillance research, public health policy, and vaccine advocacy.
-Her specialty is in translating complex scientific concepts into impactful, judgement-free, and accessible information for a diverse audience.
+Her specialty is in translating complex scientific concepts into impactful, judgment-free, and accessible information for a diverse audience.
 She is currently the Science Communication Lead for The COVID Tracking Project at The Atlantic, a researcher with the COVID-19 Dispersed Volunteer Research Network, a research affiliate at Boston Children’s Hospital Innovation & Digital Health Accelerator, and an expert contributor for NBC Bay Area and CNN.
 Jessica was recently named one of the World’s 50 Greatest Leaders by Fortune Magazine for her work on COVID-19 research and data communication.
-Between her day jobs and being a full time mother to two little kids, she also dedicates several hours a week to promoting science literacy and debunking misinformation on social media.
+Between her day jobs and being a full-time mother to two little kids, she also dedicates several hours a week to promoting science literacy and debunking misinformation on social media.